The Irritable Vegan

 Can I make these sugar free?

 Possibly, but it’s not something I’ve experimented with.
-These no-bake cookies rely on the sticky sugar syrup to form them and help them to stick together without the need for baking.
+These no-bake cookies rely on the sticky sugar syrup to form them and help them stick together without the need for baking.
 If you wish to avoid sugar for health reasons then you can try to substitute the sugar with a fodmap safe sweetener such as stevia.
 I don’t ever cook with stevia or artificial sweeteners so I have no idea if these products will create the same sticky syrup that’s needed to hold these cookies together.

 Sometimes people think they need to avoid sugar on a low FODMAP diet.
 Sucrose (aka sugar) is actually made up of equal parts glucose and fructose which is why it’s not considered high FODMAP.
 The equal parts of glucose help our body to digest fructose.
 When we limit fructose on the low FODMAP diet it’s in those foods which contain an excess of fructose in comparison to glucose.